in paid partnership with

 There really is so much to see and do in the capital city of Northern Ireland, Belfast.
 As historic as it is hip, and as eye opening as it is entertaining, whether you want a relaxing break enjoyed at-your-ease or a high energy, jam-packed itinerary, Belfast’s beautifully set up to welcome you.

 To start off, we always recommend to anyone to hop on one of the Belfast Food Tours, founded by Caroline Wilson who you can hear all about on our podcast, Chew The Fat.
-With venues staggering their openings after being closed for months, Taste & Tour are hoping to kick start their walking tours around Belfast on August 1st, but check their website for details.
+With venues staggering their openings after being closed for months, Taste & Tour have kicked off their walking tours around Belfast again from early August 2020, but check their website for details.

-Another fairly recent addition to the city is Grand Central Hotel, towering tall 23 floors above the city and set right at the heart of things.
+Another fairly recent addition to the city is Grand Central Hotel (#AF), towering tall 23 floors above the city and set right at the heart of things.
 Owned and operated by the Hastings Hotel group (with a number of great properties around the city), Grand Central has a fantastic offer available at the moment: from £150/€160 per room per night, including breakfast – this is a bit of a steal!
 And yes, don’t worry, you still get a Hastings Hotel Duck to take away!
-For a five-star city experience, The Merchant Hotel has an offer for £219/€240 where you can live it up in luxury – enjoying the spoils of their jazz bar, spa facilities and gorgeous restaurant.
+For a five-star city experience, check out The Merchant Hotel with special pacakages from £219/€240 where you can live it up in luxury – enjoying the spoils of their jazz bar, spa facilities and gorgeous restaurant.

 Be sure to check with individual restaurants across Northern Ireland to check their opening schedule and any requirements to pre-book.